realnikolaj/t8g1-skylab/content/_index.md

    5. [ ] Any other type of container you think will be relevant
    6. [ ] File server (Seafile, owncloud,nextcloud)
 4. [ ] Decide where in the topology will you place the various servers.
 Setting up lxd on GroupVM is not a trivial task so anything there has to docker but in the documentation you can argue if you would rather used lxd and why?
+[See Containers in section:
+   Topology](/topology)
-5. [ ] Which virtualization technology between docker and lxd will you use for the particular server and why?
+5. [x] Which virtualization technology between docker and lxd will you use for the particular server and why?
+[See Containers in section:
+   Topology](/topology)
 6. [ ] ~~You should setup minimum of two docker container or lxd container on your individual VM~~
 7. [ ] ~~[optional] you can configure both docker and LXD and make them work together~~
 8. [x] Reasonable firewall and other security measures should be implemented and documented for the groupVM and the individual VM  [See Mad docker in section: group-vm](/group-vm) & [Security in section: nikolaj-vm](/nikolaj-vm)
-9. [ ] Setup and discuss the security for each server(container) individually and for the setup as a whole
+9. [ ] ~~Setup and discuss the security for each server(container)
+   individually and for the setup as a whole~~
-   1. [ ] What do you think the security is for your setup
+   1. [ ] ~~What do you think the security is for your setup~~
-   2. [ ] Talk about strength and vulnerabilities of your infrastructure
+   2. [ ] ~~Talk about strength and vulnerabilities of your infrastructure~~
 10. [ ] ~~Launch attacks like DDOS on other servers, use various tools to check~~ vulnerabilities in the server setup of other groups
     1. [ ] ~~You can reconfigure your switch(just add the vlan of the group